minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 It says "Be sure to drink your Ovaltine."
 Each character of the string is changed to another character using an encryption technique known as ROT-13.
 Each letter is simply rotated by 13 around the alphabet.
-This isn’t very sophisticated, of course, as there are only 25 different numbers to rotate by, so it can easily be cracked by brute force.
+This isn't very sophisticated, of course, as there are only 25 different numbers to rotate by, so it can easily be cracked by brute force.